Davichobits/css-variables-generator/README.md

 # CSS variables generator

-This tool is a chrome extension to generate CSS variables from a Frontend Mentor instructions.
+This tool is a chrome extension to generate CSS variables from the Frontend Mentor instructions.

 ## Usage